 Supplies were likewise needed in California, but it was difficult to keep crews because men generally deserted to go hunt for gold in the fields.
 Some abandoned ships were converted into warehouses, taverns, hotels, and other structures, including at least one jail.
 But when all was said and done, it was the merchants who made out like bandits during the California Gold Rush, not the miners.

-The 49’ers were much more than just a San Francisco football team.
-They were the movement of men who moved west seeking their fortune in the goldfields of California.
+The forty niners were much more than just a San Francisco football team.
+They were the movement of aspiring gold miners who moved west seeking their fortune in the goldfields of California.
 It was the actual residents of California who made the first strikes beginning in 1848.
-The 49’ers were those who came later in search of anything that might be left.
+The forty niners were those who came later in search of any gold nuggets that might be left.

 The next group of treasure seekers were men from the area surrounding California.
 This makes sense, as it was in these regions where word of the gold first spread to.
 The first major emigration to the gold region of California came from Oregon, via a trail that rains directly from the Beaver State to the Golden State.
 These “48’ers” as they were called were among the most prosperous of prospectors, able to gather thousands of dollars worth of gold every day.
 Even the average prospector was making 10 to 15 times what laborers were making back on the East Coast.

 All told, it’s estimated that 90,000 souls arrived in California in 1849 alone, half of them taking an overland route and half of them coming by sea.
-It is further estimated that a relatively scant 40,000 to 50,000 of these were Americans, the rest coming from abroad.
-Fewer than 4,000 of these were of African descent, most from the United States, but also some from Cuba and Brazil.
-The arrival of some 20,000 Chinese immigrants seeking gold led to both the Chinese Exclusion Act and the Foreign Miners Tax.
+It is further estimated that a relatively scant 40,000 to 50,000 of these gold seekers were American, the rest coming from abroad.
+Fewer than 4,000 of these were African American, most from the United States, but also some from countries in South America like Brazil and Peru.
+The arrival of some 20,000 immigrants from China seeking gold led to both the Chinese Exclusion Act and the Foreign Miners Tax.
 And while there were some women, their numbers were hardly significant — a scant 700 or so women went west to the California goldfields, most of these wives and prostitutes.